MC10Inc/biostamp-js/README.md

 }
 ```

+_Do not enable ad5940 and afe4900 at the same time if afe4900 is in ECG or PTT mode._

 ### stopSensing()

 Stop sensing.
 This method resolves with a `recordingId` if recording is enabled in the sensing configuration.